sgherbst/hslink-emu/README.md

 2. On line 85, change to "db_vals = list(range(2))".

 ### Using a different FPGA board
 1. In fpga/constr.xdc, update the "System Clock" and "Status Outputs" sections.
-The
+The "Debug Hub Clock" section likely does not have to be updated.
+2. In run/fpga_build.tcl, update:
+  1. The part name on line 3.
+  2. The input clock information on lines 24-25.
+3. In run/program.tcl, update:
+  1. The part name on line 10.

 ## Citing